nu-cs-students/nu-watsup-cs.github.io/README.md

 ## How was this website built?

-This website has been built using [Bootstrap 4](https://getbootstrap.com/), [Jekyll](https://jekyllrb.com/Jekyll), Google Calendar, and a few custom CSS rules.
+This website has been built using [Bootstrap 5](https://getbootstrap.com/), [Hugo](https://gohugo.io/), Google Calendar, and a few custom CSS rules.

-The website is hosted on [GitHub Pages](https://pages.github.com), which has full support for Jekyll.
-If you want to know more about how Jekyll makes things easier, check out [this](http://jmcglone.com/guides/github-pages/) great tutorial.
+The website is hosted on [GitHub Pages](https://pages.github.com).

 ## How can I contribute to this website?